Summary

 Numbers tell your business story.
 But only if backers can read them easily.
 Financial experts note that "the LTV/CAC ratio is a key speed measure - backers usually look for a ratio of 3:1 or better."
 Make ratios like this stand out visually.

-Use charts instead of tables when possible.
+Here's what works: use charts instead of tables when possible.
 Highlight your best metrics with color or size.
 Put growth trends at the top of financial sections.
-Save detailed breakdowns for appendices.
-They won't clutter main pages.
+Save detailed breakdowns for appendices so they won't clutter main pages.
+Are your key financials easy to spot in 30 seconds?

 What Are the 7 Essential Principles of Visual Design?

 Seven core principles guide effective visual hierarchy business plans in 2026.
 These rules help you organize info so backers understand your business quickly.
-Each principle works with the others.
-They create clear, expert presentations.
+Each principle works with the others to create clear, expert presentations.

 Size and Scale Hierarchy